1. What are your therapists' qualifications?

-Yes, a file is kept locked in a separate room.
+Yes, all patient files are kept locked in a separate room in locking drawers.
 Only your therapist has access to this room.
-We are bound by the laws of confidentiality.
+We are bound by the laws of confidentiality and HIPAA.

-Therapists in training have already established a private practice, have a great deal of experience, and have decided to come to ICP for additional training above and beyond their professional degree.
-They attend classes at ICP to receive specific training in analysis, eating disorders, or family and couples treatment.
+Therapists at ICP have decided to come to ICP for additional training above and beyond their professional degree.
+They attend classes at ICP to receive specific training in analysis, eating disorders, trauma, LGBTQ issues, or family and couples treatment.

 No, you may request a staff therapist at the time of your intake.

-We have therapists specifically trained in the following disciplines: [Image]eating disorders, anger management, sexual abuse, depression, bi-polar disorder, other specific mental illnesses, HIV- and AIDS-related issues, substance abuse (drugs & alcohol), addictions, phobias, family and couples treatment, children and adolescents, artists, performance anxiety, older adults, bereavement issues, relationship issues, intimacy issues, single-parent family, insomnia, dream analysis, gay, lesbian, bisexual and transgender issues, families of mixed cultural background, parenthood, divorce and separation.
+We have therapists specifically trained in the following disciplines: eating disorders, anger management, sexual abuse, depression, bi-polar disorder, other specific mental illnesses, HIV- and AIDS-related issues, phobias, family and couples treatment, children and adolescents, artists, performance anxiety, older adults, bereavement issues, relationship issues, intimacy issues, single-parent family, insomnia, dream analysis, gay, lesbian, bisexual and transgender issues, families of mixed cultural background, parenthood, divorce and separation.
 We also have Spanish and French speaking therapists.
+Please note that this list is not exhaustive; we have 200 therapists at ICP with a wide-range of specialties.

 Yes, however this is an issue to discuss with your intake clinician.
-We have a panel of psychopharmacologists to whom we refer should you and your therapist decide that medication is needed.
+We have a panel of psychiatrists and psychopharmacologists to whom we refer should you and your therapist decide that medication is needed.
+Your therapist at ICP will have regular communication with your psychiatrist or psychopharmacologist

 We work on a sliding scale and establish a fee based on your income.